intheboatshed.net skiff - drawings and coordinates for stitch and glue

 I still plan to work up a second set of plans for more traditional-style boatbuilding, and to work up a sailing rig.
 After all my hard work, though, I hope I can be forgiven for having a few days off from designing and drawing!

-See the whole series of posts on this project:
+See the complete series of posts on this project:

 Complete free plans package for the intheboatshed.net flat-bottomed 15ft 7in skiff